noam-kimhi/noam-kimhi/README.md

 # 💫 About Me:
-🎓 I’m studying at the Hebrew University in Jerusalem.<br>🔭 I’m currently working on University projects.💬 Ask me about Pixel art!
+🎓 I’m studying at the Hebrew University in Jerusalem.<br>🔭 I’m currently working on University projects.<br>💬 Ask me about Pixel art!

 ## 🌐 Socials: